Nagael/scc23-repro/README.md

   with the file format expected by the `--custom` argument of Chameleon

 * the webinar slides that were presented on September 13th, 2023.

+* there is a six-page limit for the report